 If you find a pet-friendly apartment, ask if there are weight and size limitations for pets.
 Some apartments prefer small animals and only accept cats or dogs that weigh 35-40 lbs maximum.
 If you own a larger pet, you might be able to negotiate with your landlord by providing pet references from former landlords.

 Expect to pay a pet deposit for renting with an animal.
-This protects the landlord in case your pet causes damage to the apartment.
+This protects the landlord in case your furry friend causes damage to the apartment.
 If you move out with no damage to the unit, you typically get the money back.

 How’s the space?